devjayantmalik/SFace/README.md

 # README
 This is the code of SFace based on `PyTorch`, we also have a [MxNet](https://github.com/zhongyy/SFace/tree/main/SFace_mxnet) version.

+> I wasn't able to replicate it or make it run, so can't say anything.
+This code depends on numpy and other libraries which do not build on ubuntu 22 and neither on ubuntu 16.
+Author has not even included requirements.txt file with version codes, so i wasn't able to do much with this.
+Will look into this in future, incase some interesting case comes up!
+Archiving this for now.

 ## Usage Instructions

 The code is adopted from [InsightFace](https://github.com/deepinsight/insightface) and [face.evoLVe](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch).
 I sincerely appreciate for their contributions.